Hillaryudechukwu/Little-JavaScript-Book/manuscript/chapter6.md

 };
 ```

-At this point you can call `call` on the original method:
+At this point you can run `call` on the original method:

 ```js
 var legacyWidget = {